 An importer in the country to which you are exporting goods may be allowed to claim a preferential tariff treatment.
 This means they would pay a lower duty rate if they have a valid certificate of origin.

 The certificate of origin is a signed declaration from the manufacturer of the goods that the goods are of Canadian origin and meet the requirements of a free trade agreement.
 You must forward a copy of the certificate of origin to the importer and retain a copy for your records.

 For more information on certificates of origin, refer to Memorandum D11-4-14, Certificate of Origin.

-- Checklist for exporting commercial goods from Canada
+- Exporting from Canada

 - Date modified: